-Orthodox Christian Stewardship is a way of life which acknowledges our responsibility before God.
-A primary goal of Stewardship is to promote our spiritual growth and strengthen our faith.
+Orthodox Christian Stewardship is a way of life that acknowledges our responsibility before God.
+A primary goal of Stewardship is spiritual growth.
 We become Stewards when we believe in God and begin to act on our beliefs.
-As Orthodox Christians, we affirm that every aspect of our lives comes as a gift from Him.
-By our faith, we are called to cheerfully offer back to God a portion of the gifts with which we have been blessed.
+As Orthodox Christians, we acknowledge that every aspect of our life is a gift from Him.
+We are called to cheerfully offer back to God a portion of the gifts with which we have been blessed.